-127 LANDSCAPE TECHNICIAN PRINCIPLES 3 1 UNIT
+127 LANDSCAPE TECHNICIAN PRINCIPLES 3

+NCIPLES 3 1 UNIT

-Introduces students to important landscape operations that require mathematical calculations and landscape plan reading.
+1 hour lecture, .5 hour laboratory Introduces students to important landscape operations that require mathematical calculations and landscape plan reading.
 It also includes instruction on the programming of irrigation control clocks.
 This course will provide students with the foundations of important skills used by landscape maintenance and landscape construction operations, and to prepare them for certification exams.